Caroline Dinenage: 5th term (2024–)

 Dinenage was again re-elected at the 2024 general election, with a decreased vote share of 40.3% and a decreased majority of 6,066.
 In November 2024, Dinenage voted for the Terminally Ill Adults (End of Life) Bill.

 Personal life

 Dinenage had two children with her first husband Carlos Garreta, a Royal Navy officer.
-In February 2014, she married Mark Lancaster, Baron Lancaster of Kimbolton, a former MP and now member of the House of Lords, giving Dinenage the title Lady Lancaster, although she does not use this professionally.
+In February 2014, she married Lieutenant Colonel Mark Lancaster, then an MP who was later created, in September 2020, a life peer and member of the House of Lords as the Baron Lancaster of Kimbolton; this gave Dinenage the title Lady Lancaster of Kimbolton, although she does not use this title professionally.

 She has made a parachute jump and abseiled off Portsmouth's Spinnaker Tower to raise funds for the MS Society.
 A patron of Conservatives against Fox Hunting, she was named one of Queen guitarist and animal welfare campaigner Brian May's Heroes of 2010.

+Dineage is chair of the board of LNT Care Developments Limited, one of the UK's leading care home builders, and part of the LNT Group owned by Lawrence Tomlinson.